1.56m In Feet

 The metric system is based on units of 10, making conversions relatively straightforward.
 Its fundamental unit of length is the meter (m).
 Other units like kilometers (km), centimeters (cm), and millimeters (mm) are all decimal multiples or fractions of the meter.

 The imperial system, on the other hand, uses a less intuitive system of units.
-The primary unit of length in this system is the foot (ft).
+Also, the primary unit of length in this system is the foot (ft).
 Other units like inches (in), yards (yd), and miles (mi) are related to the foot through non-decimal multiples.
 This lack of a consistent decimal base often makes conversions more complex.

 Converting 1.56 Meters to Feet: The Calculation